 Programs of Study

-Students are accepted into either the master's or the doctoral program.
-Upon entering, students are assigned a temporary faculty advisor and are informally examined in Genetics, General Ecology, and Evolutionary Biology; based upon the results of that examination, the department makes recommendations as to the student's future course of study.
-By the end of the first year the student must select a permanent advisor, and by the end of the second year all formal course work is usually completed.
-After two years, master's students normally will have completed all requirements for their degree; the doctoral degree normally requires four or five years of study leading to the production of a publishable dissertation.
+Students are accepted into either the master's non-thesis, master's thesis or the doctoral program.
+After two years, thesis master's students normally will have completed all requirements for their degree; the doctoral degree normally requires five or six years of study leading to the production of a publishable dissertation.

 Research facilities and opportunities in the Department are excellent.
 Students and faculty researchers have access to a centralized instrumentation facility that includes state-of-the-art transmission and scanning electron microscopes and extensive facilities located in the adjacent Center for Bioenvironmental Research.
-In addition to various stand-alone desktop computers, students may use the University's own UNIX based computing network.
-Other facilities include a greenhouse, growth-chambers, and facilities for culture of aquatic organisms.
+Other facilities include a greenhouse, growth-chambers, facilities for culture of aquatic organisms, and several field vehicles.

 Collections and Libraries

-The university maintains large museum collections of plant and animal specimens, especially of fishes (six million specimens), mammals (6,300 specimens), amphibians and reptiles (60,000 specimens), vascular plants (110,000 specimens), and other groups.
+The university maintains large museum collections of plant and animal specimens, especially of fishes (six million specimens), mammals (6,300 specimens), amphibians and reptiles (60,000 specimens).
 These collections are recognized as among the most significant in the United States and form the basis of diverse research in systematic biology, functional morphology, and ecology.
-The university's nine libraries house roughly two million volumes and receive 15,000 serials, most of which are located in the Howard-Tilton Memorial Library; other important libraries include the Meade Library of Natural History and the Koch Botanical Library.
-The latter is housed within the EEB department.
+The university's nine libraries house roughly two million volumes and receive 15,000 serials, most of which are located in the Howard-Tilton Memorial Library.
 Additional local library resources include those of the Tulane Medical Center, the Southern Forest Experiment Station (USDA), Loyola University, and the University of New Orleans.

 Opportunities for field study are excellent, both in the Gulf Coast area and in the tropics, and many graduate courses include a field component.
-The Riverside Research Laboratories, located in Belle Chasse, just 10 miles from the main campus, are part of a 500-acre research station supporting ecological research and teaching.
+The Tulane University Biodiversity Research Institute (TUBRI), located in Belle Chasse, just 10 miles from the main campus, are part of a 500-acre research station supporting ecological research and teaching.
 Other sites available for graduate research include the Jean Lafitte National Historical Park in Lafitte, Louisiana and the Crosby Arboretum in Picayune, Mississippi.
 Tulane is an associate member of the Louisiana Universities Marine Consortium, which operates a modern marine research laboratory at Cocodrie, Louisiana, where summer graduate-level courses are regularly offered.
-In addition, the University is a member of the Organization for Tropical Studies (OTS) and Tulane graduate students regularly participate in OTS courses in Costa Rica; and Tulane is one of a few universities formally associated with the National Tropical Botanical Garden, Kauai, Hawaii.
+In addition, the University is a member of the Organization for Tropical Studies (OTS) and Tulane graduate students regularly participate in OTS courses in Costa Rica.
+Many students work in the Choco region of Ecuador as part of the TIERA program.
+TIERA is a collaboration between Tulane University and the Foundation for the Conservation of the Tropical Andes (FCAT), an Ecuadorian NGO.
+The program combines on-campus activities with immersion in an award-winning, community engaged research experience at a safe, modern “learning laboratory” in Ecuador where students gain hands-on experience and develop environmental leadership skills.

 Qualified applicants may be eligible for teaching assistantships and research assistantships, which carry full tuition scholarships.
-In addition, there are highly competitive Doctoral Research Fellowships available.
 Please see the section on Financial Support for more detailed information.

-Graduate tuition for the current academic year can be found HERE, however students with assistantships or fellowships typically receive a scholarship to cover the cost of tuition.
+Graduate tuition is waived for students with assistantships or fellowships typically receive a scholarship to cover the cost of tuition.
 The only direct costs to students are for activity fees and books.
 On-campus housing is available, but most students prefer to live in nearby residential neighborhoods.

 Current Student Enrollment

-There are twenty-four graduate students currently enrolled in the EEB department.
+There are forty-three graduate students currently enrolled in the EEB department.
 Tulane University enrolls approximately 5,000 graduate and professional students in diverse programs as law, medicine, engineering, the sciences, arts and humanities.

 Tulane University is one of the major private universities in the United States.
 Originally founded as the Medical College of Louisiana in 1834, a graduate school was added in 1884.
 Today, Tulane offers graduate degrees in 46 fields and thus provides a strong and diverse academic environment.
 With 11 schools and colleges, Tulane gives its 12,976 students a breadth of choice equaled by few other private universities in the country.